dsaronin/kinokero/README.md

 cloudprint objects and you will not need the information in this section.
 You may safely skip this section!

+Note: Any methods not described in the API are not expected to be publicly accessible; in future versions they may become inaccessible.
+Please do not use.

+#### Printer#start_poll_thread
+Starts a background thread to periodically poll the printer status and advise GCPS of any changes or error conditions.

+#### Printer#stop_poll_thread
+Stops the background thread to periodically poll the printer status.

+#### Printer#print_file(file)
+Prints the file (full path filename) to the object's printer (using cups_alias).

 ### Class Cloudprint

 This encapsulates all low-level calls to GCPS.